flu-crew/octoflushow/README.md

   After saving `sources.list`, you'll need to run the following to fetch the latest R version.

   ```
+  # ! === You will also need to get the R public key from the R website, go to how to install R in ubuntu
   sudo apt-get update
   sudo apt-get install r-base
   sudo apt-get install r-base-dev